Microsoft hero backdrop - Redmond, Washington

-Right now, there are 48 verified questions from the last 14 days sitting in our database — the same questions Microsoft is asking candidates this week.
-Most applicants will never see them.
+60 verified questions from the last 14 days, the same ones Microsoft is asking candidates this week.
+Most applicants never see them.

 Engineers using this